touir1/100DaysOfMLCode-Challenge/README.md

 **Today's Progress** :

 * Still studying probability using this [probability course](https://www.edx.org/course/introduction-probability-part-1-mitx-6-041-1x) on [edX](https://www.edx.org/) plateform.
-Now i'm at the Unit 2 of the course (Conditioning and independence).
+Now I've just finished the Unit 2 of the course (Conditioning and independence).

-**Thoughts** : To complete.
+**Thoughts** : Unit 2 is finally over.
+Now we can chill a little, code a little then begin the Unit 3.

 **What I learned**:

-* To complete.
+* Watched a nice video on the [Communication over a noisy channel](https://www.youtube.com/watch?v=rzg_CavQI_M).
+* Watched a video about a [Network reliability](https://www.youtube.com/watch?v=PqZj8pySQiU) problem

 **Link of Work:** No coding for today.

 **TODO Next:**
+- [ ] Start coding again.
-- [ ] To complete.
+- [ ] Start Unit 3 of the edx course.

 ## Day 37 : August 17 , 2018